vmandic/PushSharp-Anywhere/README.md

 Update 23.9.2015.
 ===============
-Project is currently in update for the conference MobilityDay 2015 showcase.
+Project was updated for the conference MobilityDay 2015 showcase.
+Take care when loading the Android app, needs gradle reconfiguration.